-Epic backcountry skiing in the remote Chugach Mountains
+Epic backcountry skiing in the remote reaches of the Chugach Mountains

 6 days skiing, 8 days in Alaska